utkarsh5474/cp-ansible/VARIABLES.md

 ### rbac_component_additional_system_admins

-List of users to be granted system admin Role Bindings across all components
+List of principals to be granted system admin Role Bindings across all components

 Default:  []